 Hypokalemia is not commonly caused by poor dietary intake.

-The most common reason that potassium levels fall is due to the loss from the gastrointestinal (GI) tract and.
-Potassium loss may occur from both the gastrointestinal (GI) tract and the kidney.
+The most common reason that potassium levels fall is due to the loss from the gastrointestinal (GI) tract and the kidney.

 Potassium loss from the GI tract may be caused by: